sourav-bk/Golang/Goroutines&Channel.md

 ## ***Channel*** :

 ***Channel*** in Go, is a communication mechanism used by goroutines.
-It allows safe data sharing between goroutines without explicit locks.
+It allows safe data sharing between goroutines without locks.

-Think of it as a pipe., through which goroutines send/receive values.
+Think of it as a pipe., through which.., goroutines send/receive values.

-Go channels use the FIFO (First-In, First-Out) method and Values sent to a channel are received in the same order they were sent.
+Go channels use the FIFO (First-In, First-Out) method.

 If multiple goroutines are sending/receiving value, the order of operations is preserved, as they are processed through the channel's internal buffer.

 Channels are reference types. zero value is nil.
 Initialize using the make() function.

-We can send and receive values on channel with the channel operator, (<-)(->). ( receive operator && arrow operator )
+We can send and receive values on channel., with the channel operator, (<-)(->). ( receive operator && arrow operator )

-By default, channels are bidirectional, but for better API design and type safety, we often restrict them in function signatures:
+By default, channels are bidirectional, but for better API design and type safety, we restrict them in function signatures:

 - ***Bidirectional:*** chan T (can send and receive).